caraya/personal-blog/content/blog/migrating-from-wordpress-to-netlify-things-to-do.md

 The Service Worker and the manifest are working and would let me install the site as an app, just not a full PWA as Google recommends.
 !!!

+!!! danger **Something to watch out for**
+Lighthouse is fickle and results can and will vary greatly depending on where you run the tests from.

+For example, running the tests when Netlify publishes a deploy will produce significantly better results than running against the same deployed site from
+!!!

 ## Performance

 Remove `netlify-identity-widget.js` and the admin directory